ReImage Minnesota art exhibit opening is April 24

 Register for BD and a Bite on PDExpress.
 Registration codes listed above.

-April Staff Yoga: Bridge View School and L’Etoile du Nord French Immersion
+May Staff Yoga: L’Etoile du Nord French Immersion

-Staff Yoga classes resume after spring break at Bridge View School and L’Etoile du Nord French Immersion.
+Staff Yoga classes continue at L’Etoile du Nord French Immersion next month.
 These classes are a great way to reduce stress and develop healthy sustainable self-care practices.